rokolinkon/cw2-best-practices/README.md

 ```
   - For better readability, convert all calls to `str()` into empty string literals, `""` or `''`.
   - Rename `r` to `return_value` or `retval`.
   - Finally, flip the ternary operator so we don’t need the `else ""`—put the `if arabic_number > 999:` calls in front of the additions, so they should look like `if arabic_number > 999: r += thousands[arabic_number//1000]`.
 This should save on both readability and performance time, as the interpreter won’t spend time concatenating empty strings to the return value.
+The code is now much, much cleaner!
+Any given person could read it and understand what it’s doing and how it’s doing it—and it’s considerably easier to debug.
+But we’re not done with this code yet.
+It’s time for…

+## Object-Orientation
+Though this code doesn’t necessarily represent a real-world object, we can still push it toward being object-oriented by refactoring it a bit.
+First of all, these two functions are related enough to be methods inside the same class:
+- At the top of the file, add a new line with a class declaration `class RomanNumeralConverter:`
+- Select the two method definitions and indent them
+- Add the `self` parameter as the first parameter to both methods
+- Above the assertion at the bottom of the file, instantiate the class, `converter = RomanNumeralConverter()`
+- Prefix the method calls with `converter.`
+- Run the file to make sure no error is raised

+Congratulations—this code is now object-oriented!
+That wasn’t so hard, right?
+But if you use an IDE with good Python linting, you may notice a squiggle under the `self` parameter you just added…